 Pastoral Care is at the heart of everything we do in Ballyclare Secondary School.
 We are totally committed to creating a caring and supportive school environment in which pupils feel safe, secure and encouraged to build positive relationships with staff and fellow pupils based on mutual respect, tolerance and consideration.
+As a school community we work to create a calm environment for all.

 Ballyclare Secondary School is an all-inclusive school in which all pupils are valued for their unique contributions, abilities and achievements.